bakins/lua-resty-riak/README.md

 #### delete ####
 syntax: `local rc, err = object:delete()`

-Remove an object. see _bucket:delete(key)_ as this is just a wrapper around it.
+Remove an object. see `bucket:delete(key)` as this is just a wrapper around it.

 ## Limitations ##

 * This library cannot be used in code contexts like *set_by_lua*, *log_by_lua*, and *header_filter_by_lua* where the ngx\_lua cosocket API is not available.
-* The `nginx.riak.client`, `nginx.riak.bucket`,  and
-`nginx.riak.object` object instances  cannot be stored in a Lua variable at the Lua module level, because it will then be shared by all the concurrent requests handled by the same nginx worker process (see [Data Sharing within an Nginx Worker](http://wiki.nginx.org/HttpLuaModule#Data\_Sharing\_within\_an\_Nginx_Worker) ) and result in bad race conditions when concurrent requests are trying to use the same instances.
+* The `resty.riak` object instances  cannot be stored in a Lua variable at the Lua module level, because it will then be shared by all the concurrent requests handled by the same nginx worker process (see [Data Sharing within an Nginx Worker](http://wiki.nginx.org/HttpLuaModule#Data\_Sharing\_within\_an\_Nginx_Worker) ) and result in bad race conditions when concurrent requests are trying to use the same instances.